Champions League outright winner odds and prediction

 England and Spain reign

 Ten of the last 11 UCL editions have seen a winner from the Premier League or La Liga.
 Bayern Munich’s win of 2020 – under less conventional circumstances than normal due to COVID – is the anomaly there.
-And Porto’s success of 2004 remains the only time this century that a team not playing in the traditional top five of European domestic leagues has lifted the trophy.
+This season we will also see a winner from another country, either France or Italy.

 No love lost between compatriots

-For the benefit of those interested in the ‘guess the finalists’ market, finals in which the two teams are from the same country are not a particularly common occurrence.
-That said, the last two times date back only to 2019 and 2021, with both finals being all-English ones.
+For the benefit of those interested in the ‘guess the finalists’ market, finals in which the two teams are from the same country are not a particularly common occurrence, which was proven right once again this season.

 Strike hard, strike fast

 The respective triumphs for Liverpool and Chelsea in those years also contribute to an interesting trend: the last six UCL finals have been won to nil.
 That no doubt reflects the tendency for games to be more closed up and tense the further along the knockout stage the tournament progresses.
-Indeed, 2014 remains the last time that the team scoring first did not go on to lift the trophy.

 Our prediction